Adam Steltzner: Career

 Steltzner is employed at NASA's Jet Propulsion Laboratory where he designed, tested and built the sky crane landing system for the Curiosity rover.
 Steltzner was phase lead and development manager for EDL (Entry, Descent and Landing) of the lander, which successfully landed on Mars on August 5, 2012.
 The sky crane was an entirely new technology system, Steltzner said of it "When people look at it...it looks crazy.
 That's a very natural thing.
 Sometimes when we look at it, it looks crazy.
 It is the result of reasoned, engineering thought.
 But it still looks crazy."
 The sky crane allows for a precise landing ellipse opening up many areas of Mars for exploration that were previously inaccessible due to uneven terrain.

 Steltzner joined JPL in 1991, in the Spacecraft Structures and Dynamics group.
 He worked on several flight projects including the Shuttle–Mir Program, Galileo, Cassini, Mars Pathfinder, Mars Exploration Rovers (MER) and Mars Science Laboratory as well as several mission proposals, pre-Phase A projects and technology development efforts.
 Initially employed as a structures and mechanics personnel, he gravitated towards landing events and Mars Entry, Descent and Landing (EDL) systems.
 He was the landing systems engineer on the cancelled comet mission Champollion and the mechanical systems lead for EDL on MER.
 When asked what he would like to do next, Steltzner says, "I'd like to see a Mars sample return.
 I'd like to land on the surface of Europa – the most likely place in the solar system for life.
 And third, I'd like to float a boat on the methane lakes of Titan."

-Steltzner is the chief engineer of the Mars 2020 project, which launched the Perseverance rover to Mars in July 2020.
+Steltzner was the chief engineer of the Mars 2020 project, which launched the Perseverance rover to Mars in July 2020.
 The mission is taking Martian surface samples and rock cores for potential return to Earth by a later mission.
+In June of 2026, Steltzner was assigned to be the Chief Engineer for Special Projects at NASA.
+In this role he supports the technical success of the agency's highest priority missions, including Artemis, SR-1, Moon Base and emerging X-planes.